UptickNetwork/docs/uptick-network-documentation/concepts/intro/use_cases.md

 The EVM module (aka [x/evm](https://github.com/tharsis/ethermint/tree/main/x/evm)) packaged inside Uptick can be used separately as its own standalone module.
 This can be added as a dependency to any Cosmos chain, which will allow for smart contract support.

 Importing EVM module can also enable use cases such as Proof-of-Authority ([PoA](https://en.wikipedia.org/wiki/Proof_of_authority)) chains for enterprise and consortium projects.
 Every chain on Cosmos is an [application-specific blockchain](https://docs.cosmos.network/main/intro/why-app-specific.html) that is customized for the business logic defined by a single application.
 Thus, by using a predefined validator set and the EVM module as a dependency, enables projects with fast finality, interoperability as well as Proof-of-Stake (PoS) consensus.

+##Wasm module dependency

+cosWasm is a smart contract development framework based on WebAssembly (Wasm).
+It provides smart contract functionality for various blockchains within the Cosmos ecosystem.

 ## Trade offs